Skip to content

-Why does my Amazon EC2 instance exceed its network limits when average utilization is low?
+Why does my Amazon EC2 instance exceed its network limits when my average utilization is low?

 1

-My Amazon Elastic Compute Cloud (Amazon EC2) instance average utilization is low, but the instance still exceeds its network limits.
+My Amazon Elastic Compute Cloud (Amazon EC2) instance's average network utilization is low, but the instance still exceeds its bandwidth or Packets Per Second (PPS) quota.

 Short description